Want to know in which cities you can save big on hotels next month? Subscribe to our “Where to Travel” mailer

 What to do in Montreal in March?

-While Canadians are exploring their country far and wide this year for the 150th anniversary of Confederation, Montreal’s 375th birthday is giving its residents yet another reason to through a fête.
+While Canadians are exploring their country far and wide this year for the 150th anniversary of Confederation, Montreal’s 375th birthday is giving its residents yet another reason to throw a fête.
 Under the theme of “Alive 375,” the city’s arts and culture calendar is being packed with special happenings (many of which are free) led by individual neighborhoods and leading city attractions.
 Tourisme Montreal shared their top picks for events happening in just this month alone, a fraction of the over 175 scheduled in 2017.

 Light it up at Montréal en Lumière